-- (1) (a) At the first meeting of every newly constituted Council held in terms of section 11(1)(a), the members of the Council must elect from their number the president and vice-president of the Council. - (b) For the purposes of paragraph (a) "newly constituted Council" means the Council constituted every five years in terms of section 7. - (2) The president and vice-president of the Council hold office as president and vice-president during their term of office as members of the Council, respectively, unless he or she resigns as president or vice-president, as the case may be, or ceases to be such a member. - (3) If for any reason the president of the Council is absent or unable to act as president, the vicepresident of the Council may perform all the duties and functions and exercise all the powers of the president. - (4) If both the president and vice-president of the Council are temporarily absent for any reason, the president or vice-president, as the case may be, may appoint in writing another member of the executive committee referred to in section 12(1) to act in their stead during such absence. - (5) (a) If both the president and vice-president of the Council are absent from any meeting of the Council, the members present at such meeting may elect one member from their number to preside at such meeting. - (b) The person elected in terms of paragraph (a) to preside at the meeting concerned may at such meeting perform all the functions and exercise all the powers of the president. - (6) (a) If the office of president or of vice-president of the Council becomes vacant, the members of the Council must at the first meeting after which such vacancy occurred, elect from their number another president or vice-president of the Council, as the case may be. - (b) The president or vice-president elected in terms of paragraph (a) holds office for the unexpired portion of the term of office of his or her predecessor. - (7) (a) Subject to paragraph (b), no person may hold the office of president or vice-president of the Council for more than two consecutive terms of office. - (b) A term of office referred to in paragraph (a) does not include a term of office referred to in subsection (6)(b).

-- (8) The president or vice-president of the Council may vacate his or her office as president or vicepresident, as the case may be, without terminating his or her membership of the Council. - (9) If the offices of president and of vice-president are both vacant at the same time, the registrar must convene a meeting of the Council in accordance with section 11(1), with the necessary changes, for the purpose of electing a new president and vice-president in accordance with subsection (1)(a) of this section. - (10) Both the president and the vice-president of the Council must be registered persons.
+- (1) (a) At the first meeting of every newly constituted Council held in terms of section 11(1)(a), the members of the Council must elect from their number, subject to paragraph (b), the president and vice-president of the Council. - (b) Both the president and vice-president must be registered as a nurse and midwife, or as a nurse and an accoucheur. - (c) For the purposes of paragraph (a) "newly constituted Council" means the Council constituted every five years in terms of section 7. - (2) The president and vice-president of the Council hold office as president and vice-president during their term of office as members of the Council, respectively, unless he or she resigns as president or vice-president, as the case may be, or ceases to be such a member. - (3) If for any reason the president of the Council is absent or unable to act as president, the vicepresident of the Council may perform all the duties and functions and exercise all the powers of the president. - (4) If both the president and vice-president of the Council are temporarily absent for any reason, the president or vice-president, as the case may be, may appoint in writing another member of the executive committee referred to in section 12(1) to act in their stead during that absence. - (5) (a) If both the president and vice-president of the Council are absent from any meeting of the Council, the members present at such meeting may elect one from their number to preside at such meeting. - (b) The person elected in terms of paragraph (a) to preside at the meeting concerned may at such meeting perform all the functions and exercise all the powers of the president. - (6) (a) If the office of president or vice-president of the Council becomes vacant, the members of the Council must at the first meeting after that vacancy has occurred, elect from among their number another president or vice-president of the Council, as the case may be. - (b) The president or vice-president elected in terms of paragraph (a) holds office for the unexpired portion of the term of office of his or her predecessor. - (7) (a) Subject to paragraph (b), no person may hold the office of president or vice-president of the Council for longer than two consecutive terms of office. - (b) A term of office referred to in paragraph (a) does not include a term of office referred to in subsection (6)(b). - (8) The president or vice-president of the Council may vacate his or her office as president or vicepresident, as the case may be, without terminating his or her membership of the Council. - (9) If the offices of president and of vice-president are both vacant at the same time, the registrar must convene a meeting of the Council in accordance with section 11(1), with the necessary changes, for the purpose of electing a new president and vice-president in accordance with subsection (1)(a) of this section.